nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### Protect()

-For the secure document part of the project, we were asked to have three main methods; protect(), unprotect() and verify().
-Protect() and unprotect() are implemented twice in the code with similarities.
+For the secure document part of the project, we were asked to have three main methods: protect(), unprotect() and verify().
+The protect() and unprotect() methods are implemented twice in the code with similarities.
 This is due to their specific use in the entities.
-They can be both found in API_server.java and API_client.java.
+They can be found in both the API_server.java and the API_client.java.
 The description below will only focus on the cryptographic and security properties of the functions.

-The protect() method is executed like this
+The protect() method is executed like this:
 1. Input: file to be protected, symmetric key path and session key path.
 2. Encrypt the input file using the symmetric key.
 3. Calculate the HMAC tag from the encrypted file and symmetric key.